tonethar/IGME-230-Fall-2018/weekly/week-01A-notes.md

     - a live "demo" by the professor that reinforces the day's topics
     - if time remains, students will be able to work on homework assignments
 - The assignments given in this class break into two categories:
-    - homework assignments/in-class exercises that focus narrowly on one of more concepts
+    - homework assignments or in-class exercises that focus narrowly on one of more concepts
-    - Three projects, that are considerably more freeform, and allow you to exercise considerable freedom and creativity in meeting their requirements.
+    - Four projects, that have more flexible requirements, and allow you to exercise considerable freedom and creativity in meeting their requirements
-- A large part of this course is taught similar to a typical math course: there will be several small HW assignments given every week, and because these assignments build upon one another, it is essential that they be completed both on-time and in-order, thus they have strict due dates.
+- A large part of this course is taught similar to a typical math course: there will be several small HW assignments given every week, and because these assignments build upon one another, it is essential that they be completed both on-time and in-order, thus they have strict due dates
 - You need to review the week's lecture notes *prior* to attending class for that week
 - Keep an eye on the dropboxes in mycourses for what and when things are due.
-HW assignments will not be accepted late without prior permission from the instructor - if something comes up and you need an extension you need to get in touch with us ASAP before the assignment is due. **Reminder:** *all code files (HTML, CSS, JavaScript) must be zipped when put in a dropbox, because otherwise mycourses strips out the JavaScript and CSS, and you will likely get a zero on the assignment.*
+HW assignments will not be accepted late without prior permission from the instructor:
+    - if something comes up and you need an extension you need to get in touch with us ASAP *before* the assignment is due
+    - **Reminder:** *all code files (HTML, CSS, JavaScript) must be zipped when put in a dropbox, because otherwise mycourses strips out the JavaScript and CSS, and you will likely get a zero on the assignment*
 - The due dates for these assignments will be clustered around the same days, often on Monday night.
-This means that you should plan ahead, and not try to tackle them all in the last hour before they are due.
+This means that you should plan ahead, and not try to tackle them all in the last hour before they are due
 - Please get to class on time!
-Lectures will begin promptly at the start of class.
+Lectures will begin promptly at the start of class

 ## VII.
 Required Reading
 * [syllabus.md](../syllabus.md)